kunalburgul/MachineLearning-PY/Supervised Learning/Classification/Naive Bayes/README.md

 Figure: Using Naive Bayes to predict the status of ‘play’ using the variable ‘weather’.

-Using Figure 4 as an example, what is the outcome if weather = ‘sunny’?
+Using Figure above as an example, what is the outcome if weather = ‘sunny’?

 To determine the outcome play = ‘yes’ or ‘no’ given the value of variable weather = ‘sunny’, calculate P(yes|sunny) and P(no|sunny) and choose the outcome with higher probability.